University of Sheffield: Campus and locations

-Instead of growing from a single centre, since receiving its royal charter, the university has expanded from two academic foci about 1 km apart: Firth Court on Western Bank and Sir Frederick Mappin Building on St George's.
-The two foci started to fuse in the 1960s, as more buildings have been constructed or acquired by the university.
-The completion of the Information Commons and Jessop West buildings, in the late 2000s, bridges both west (Western Bank) and east (St George's) campus, and in 2017, a new pedestrian crossing was installed on the Upper Hanover Street, physically connecting the two campus.
+The University of Sheffield is a city-based university rather than a campus university, with many of its 290 buildings located in close proximity to each other in the city centre campus on the west side of the city centre.
+The university's halls of residence are mainly located in Endcliffe Student Village in Endcliffe and Ranmoor Student Village in Ranmoor (jointly referred to as "Ranmoor & Encliffe") on the western edge of the city.
+The university also has an innovation district at Parkway North and the Advanced Manufacturing Park at Parkway South, on either side of Sheffield Parkway on the eastern edge of the city.
+The university's sports pitches are at Norton Sports Park, 2.7 mi south of the city centre campus.

+City centre campus

-The university campus is composed of an eclectic range of buildings from Victorian style to modernism to contemporary.
-Sir Frederick Mappin Building and Central Block are two Victorian university buildings, now linked by a contemporary curved glass roof constructed in 2020.
+The city centre campus is composed of an eclectic range of buildings from Victorian style to modernism to contemporary.
+The Sir Frederick Mappin Building and the Central Block are two Victorian university buildings, now linked by a contemporary curved glass roof constructed in 2020.
 Opened as the Western Bank Building, Firth Court is a red brick Edwardian building in Perpendicular Revival style, and is connected to the 1971 modernist Alfred Denny Building.
 The nearby Arts Tower is also an example of postwar modernist building in the International Style.
 The Diamond, a contemporary architecture designed by Twelve Architects, is situated next to the Victorian Jessop Building on the former site of Jessop's Edwardian wing.

-A total of 36 university estate are listed.
-Of these, the Arts Tower and Western Bank Library are Grade II* listed buildings.
-Firth Court, Mappin Building, St George's Church, Jessop Building and the Drama Studio are listed Grade II.
+A total of 36 university buildings are listed.
+Of these, the Arts Tower and Western Bank Library are Grade II* listed buildings, whilst Firth Court, Sir Frederick Mappin, St George's Church and the Jessop are Grade II listed.

+The campus is divided into the Western Bank and St George's campuses on either side of the Sheffield Inner Ring Road, based around the two original sites of the University College of Sheffield.